D-Gorman/AccessControlGroupProject/README.md

 ## Version 3.6
 1. Change the user of database connection pool, root --> acs
 2. Add the process to drop and create usbaccess database in .sql file.
-3. Add the manual/test doc.
+3. Add the user manual.

+## Official Version
+1. Add the code comment.